русский

 Українська

-Hexagonal patterns discovered on Mars that scientists are excited about: here's the reason why
+Hexagonal patterns were discovered on Mars, and scientists are delighted with them: here's the reason

 Dmytro IvancheskulNews

-Curiosity finds dirt on Mars cracked in hexagons.
+Curiosity discovered mud on Mars cracked in hexagons.
 Source: NASA/JPL-Caltech/MSSS/IRAP/collage by OBOZREVATEL

 NASA's Curiosity rover has discovered dirt on the surface of the red planet that has cracked in hexagonal patterns.
 This discovery has fascinated Earth-based scientists, but not because they like clear geometric shapes.